Electric-Coin-Company/zcash-swift-wallet-sdk/docs/testing/Performance.md

 ### Performance tests
 We encourage you to visit `Tests/PerformanceTests/` folder and check `SynchronizerTests` where we do exactly what is mentioned in this doc.
 We run synchronization for specific range of 100 blocks 5 times, measure every run separately and merge results together in the end.
 The `SDKMetrics` and `SynchronizerTests` lay down foundations for the future automatization of performance testing.

+## Fine-grained tunning with `os_signpost` from `zcashlc`

+Besides `SDKMetrics`, developers can also check specific `os_signpost` calls enabled inside the rust backend.

+**Note:** This might degrade overall app performance a bit but will bring up exact numbers on what's going on while scanning blocks under the hood.

+### Enabling tracing
+To achieve this the SDK must initialized passing `true` to Initializer's `enableBackendTracing` parameter.

+### Disabling tracing
+At the moment tracing can't be disabled in runtime.
+It's either ON or OFF.
+Synchronizer must be started with the tracing argument defined as `false`.

+### viewing metrics

+Tracing leverages `OSSignpost` APIs and `OSLogger`.
+Those can be viewed on Instruments by using the "os_signpost" instrument.

+We added a profiling templates into the `Tools/` folder called `Zcash-SyncTime-Profiler` for our convenience, but you are free to use whatever you choose.